laithaustin/rlox/README.md

 # rlox - A Rust Implementation of Lox

 This is a Rust implementation of the Lox programming language.
 The project will implement a complete interpreter for the Lox language, including lexing, parsing, and interpretation.
+Also this project is officially my first time using the language--so there's bound to be loads of inefficiencies and room for improvement!

 ## Overview